senolgulgonul/verilog/README.md

 # EEE 303 Digital System Design
 Assist.
 Prof. Dr. Senol Gulgonul, Ostim Technical University

-These examples have been tested in EDAplayground Icarus simulator.
-You can search for a published copy in EDAplayground by file name or by my sirname 'gulgonul'.
+These examples have been tested by using Icarus Verilog and uploaded into EDAplayground.

-Verilog examples in Morris Mano Digital Design (lecture textbook) added with typo corrections and testbench additions.
+Verilog examples in Morris Mano Digital Design (lecture textbook) added with typo corrections and testbench additions also uploaded into EDAplayground.

-There also Tang Nano 9K FPGA examples
+Tang Nano 9K FPGA Verilog  examples are at another repository